The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 Not a luxury train in the traditional sense

-The Glacier Express is a premium panoramic train, not a private luxury service.
-Excellence Class is excellent but it is a carriage within a public train — other passengers in standard class travel on the same service.
-There are no sleeping compartments, no bar car, and no sense of inhabiting a private world on rails.
-For the scenery, it is unmatched.
-For the occasion, the VSOE and Royal Scotsman are in a different category.
+The Glacier Express is a premium panoramic train, not a private service.
+Even Excellence Class is a carriage within a scheduled public train; there are no sleeping compartments, no bar car, no sense of inhabiting a private world on rails.
+For scenery it is unmatched in Europe.
+For occasion, the VSOE and Royal Scotsman are a different category — and a different price.

 Bernina Express — the UNESCO crossing